+We believe transparency is essential to a more sustainable supply chain.
+Our published supplier list (PDF 111KB) gives details of our direct suppliers, accounting for more than 99.9% of our soy oil purchases.
 Most of the soy oil we buy comes from soybeans grown in the US and Brazil.
 In each region, we work with farmers, NGOs, our suppliers, other agri-businesses and governments.
 We also aim to contribute to the development of international standards which recognise farmers and suppliers for their efforts to address the big issues associated with soy production, which vary across regions.

 In Latin America, for example, unsustainable soy production is associated with habitat loss and deforestation.
 We’re committed to ensure that our supply chain is deforestation-free by 2023 so this is a major factor in our sourcing decisions.

 We source the majority of our soy oil from the US, where soil health and water quality are a particular focus for our farmer programmes.
 These programmes have supported hundreds of soy farmers to improve soil health, water quality and yields by using regenerative methods such as planting cover crops.